How Much Does Boiler Service Cost in 2025?

 Zone Valve

 A zone valve is an integral part of the boiler system, controlling how much water or steam flows into each room of the house.
-A zone valve replacement, including labor, costs about $200 to $500.
+A zone valve replacement, including labor, costs $200 to $500.

 Expansion Tank

 The expansion tank provides cushioning for expanding water when heated.
-Prices vary by the boiler type, but a boiler expansion tank replacement costs around $200 to $550, installed.
+Prices vary by the boiler type, but a boiler expansion tank replacement costs $200 to $550, installed.
 The size of the boiler can also ultimately determine the cost.

 Coil